How to Create my Resume With No Work Experience?

 Create a strong education section

 The degree you’ve obtained is the biggest asset in your resume and it is usually placed right after career summary.
 Make sure to place it after your Career summary or Skills section (if you decide to include it).
 For this section, be sure to include the university name, degree, major and the year of graduation.
-If your degree is not completed yet, it is okay to include the anticipated graduation date.
+If your degree is not completed yet, it is okay to include the anticipated graduation date in your resume.

 - List the relevant coursework – if your dream career lies in the marketing field, it’s recommended that you list the coursework that has anything to do with marketing and promotion.